Our number two on day number two of our fill-in adventure together.

 And now they've turned it completely around where the American worker is the problem of why companies can't make any money because the American worker is just too greedy and asking for too much.

-And I'm just wondering why are Republicans at war with the American worker when it comes to protecting their jobs.
+And I'm just wondering, why are Republicans at war with the American worker when it comes to protecting their jobs?

 Okay.

-And you didn't want to be provocative?
+And you didn't want to be provocative, really?

-No, I've listened.
+No, I've never.

 It's perfect.